A linear-algebraic formulation of dimensional analysis with constraints: Review of Buckingham's pi theorem

-Hereafter, we introduce a vector ${\bm x}=(x_1,x_2,\dots,x_n) \in \mathbb{R}_{>0}^n$, assuming that its components are positive for later convenience.
-This assumption is typically satisfied in applications where the physical quantities are positive.
-However, if a component can cross zero, the logarithmic formulation becomes problematic and requires a separate treatment.
+In what follows, we assume $x_j>0$ and write ${\bm x}=(x_1,\dots,x_n)\in {\mathbb R}_{>0}^n$, because logarithmic variables will be used.
+This assumption is natural in many applications where the quantities are positive.
+If a component can cross zero, the logarithmic formulation cannot be applied directly and requires a separate treatment.